-that student knowledge, understand comprehensively evaluated.
-In line with the institutions commitm alternative means of assessment if app ing, abilition ient to factor ropriate.
-E omote effective learning and engagement and to ensure es and skills required for this programme can be ilitating equal opportunities, a student may apply for ach application will be considered on an individual basis s.
-For further information regarding this please refer to
+The assessment strategy has been designed to promote effective learning and engagement and to ensure that student knowledge, understanding, abilities and skills required for this programme can be comprehensively evaluated.

-the VLE.
+In line with the institutions commitment to facilitating equal opportunities, a student may apply for alternative means of assessment if appropriate.
+Each application will be considered on an individual basis taking into account learning and assessment needs.
+For further information regarding this please refer to the VLE.

-Methods considered in the develop ment of t he programme
+Methods considered in the development of the programme...

-Add: The programme has directly ackr module design and learning outcomes nowledged the CIMSPA Professional Coach Standard through both
+Add: The programme has directly acknowledged the CIMSPA Professional Coach Standard through both module design and learning outcomes

 Material Alteration: Yes and is accompanied by the relevant course information sheets.

 Rationale:

 Programme changes due to periodic curriculum review.

-Change requested by: Thomas Legge I can confirm that student representatives have been consulted about this change
+Change requested by: Thomas Legge

-I can confirm that colleagues impacted by this change have been consulted I have retained evidence of these consultations, which will be summarized within the Programme Enhancement Report
+I can confirm that student representatives have been consulted about this change

-2
+I can confirm that colleagues impacted by this change have been consulted

-Signature: Date : 15/01/19
+I have retained evidence of these consultations, which will be summarized within the Programme Enhancement Report

-Name of Head of Department: Sarah $\boxed{\mathbf{x}}$ I confirm that this change does additional resources beyond the scope of those already
+Signature: Date: 15/01/19

-present or planned for by the depa - ·····,
+Name of Head of Department: Sarah Lee

-1. A. 1.
-A. 1.
+I confirm that this change does not require additional resources beyond the scope of those already present or planned for by the department

-Signature: Harah Lee Date : 21.01.19
+Signature: Date: 21.01.19

 Approval Committee and Date: CVC 2019 03 12

-Change approved with effect from: 1 Septemb per 2019 (2019 intake)
+Change approved with effect from: 1 September 2019 (2019 intake)

 Resulting new version number: 5.0

 Changes: Version 4

 Rationale:

-Material Alteration: Yes and Course In formation S Sheet amended appropriately: Not required
+Material Alteration: Yes and Course Information Sheet amended appropriately: Not required

-Outline Change Details: Addition of fou undation ye year.
+Outline Change Details: Addition of foundation ye ear.

 Change requested by: Sarah Lee

 CVC approval date: 12 September 2018

 Change approved with effect from: 01 September 2019

 New version number: 4